INSIDE: Roam the Gnome’s Complete Guide on What to Wear in Lapland in Winter.

 Still cold, but not unbearably so unless the snow got INSIDE our snow suits and boots.

-Because any colder, and we would have been double layering our thermals, and doubling up our gloves despite feeling like a puffer fish.
+Because any colder, and we would have been triple layering our thermals, and tripling our gloves, despite feeling like a puffer fish.

 If you are wondering about the specifics of how many layers to wear in Lapland, or what shoes to wear in Lapland, or what trousers to wear in Lapland, read on.